 Finally, you’ll reach Deep Cove where you will put eyes on the gorgeous Fiordland Navigator for the first time where you will be spending the night and exploring the gorgeous Fiordlands National Park from the water.

 Our Doubtful Sound Overnight Cruise Itinerary on the Fiordland Navigator

 Deciding to fully blow our budget to take the Doubtful Sound Overnight Cruise was a decision we waivered on a bit.
-Luckily, our procrastination allowed us to book last-minute for the best weather we had had in weeks!
+Luckily, our procrastination allowed us to book last minute for the best weather we had had in weeks!

 It took about five minutes to realize that we had definitely made the right decision.
 And when it was all said and done, we felt that the unique accommodation-food-activity combo was well worth the price.
 When in New Zealand, right?

 Our day started off with gliding through the Fiordland National Park – by coves, next to waterfalls, and with bright blue skies greeting us at every turn!
 We loved having the option to take in the views from the outdoor spacious viewing decks or observation lounge.

 Once we set anchor for the evening, we had the choice to go out in a kayak or in a tender boat to explore closer to the sides of the fjords.
 We split into two groups and loved getting to see the boat from the water and were also amazed at how lush the greenery was.

 It was so surprising to see that there was water dripping from the plants along the cliffs even though it hadn’t rained in days.
 Just be warned: there WILL be bugs!
 My ankles got full-on attacked.